 No special requirements.
 However, some Massachusetts county websites state no restriction, others state that you must wait 90 days after your divorce is final before remarrying.

 After obtaining your marriage license, Massachusetts has a three-day (3) waiting period before you can marry.
 If necessary, you may go to court and obtain a court order to waive the three-day waiting period.

-If either of you are close to death, or if the bride is near the end of her pregnancy, a request by your attending physician or clergy person would suffice and the clerk can issue the license immediately without a court order.
+If either of you is close to death, or if the bride is near the end of her pregnancy, a request by your attending physician or clergy person would suffice and the clerk can issue the license immediately without a court order.

 It will cost you between $4 and $50 to get married in Massachusetts.
 Each Massachusetts community sets their own fees.